pstringe/Research-Development-and-Applications/Fundamental Metaphysics/Process Mechanics/Evidence Generation/Tasks Related to the Mechanics of Evidence Generation.md

 - [x] Interpret a theorem in the process calculus using paradox mechanics ✅ 2023-06-11
 - [x] Review and update the concepts of abstraction and expression from [[abstraction evaluation]]. ✅ 2023-06-13
 - [x] Use the information from the previous step to define recursive indeterminate abstractions to update definitions in the process calculus. ✅ 2023-06-13
-- [x] Finish updating definitions for [[Mechanics of Evidence Generation]] using propositions from pg 112 BOE ✅ 2023-07-03
+- [x] Finish updating definitions for [[Mechanics and Elucidation of Evidence]] using propositions from pg 112 BOE ✅ 2023-07-03
 	- [x] Update the technical term evidation to generation ✅ 2023-06-30
 	- [x] add definition for initial cause ✅ 2023-06-30
 	- [x] add definition for final cause ✅ 2023-06-30